nus-cs2103-AY2122S1/ip/docs/README.md

 # Duke User Guide
 Duke is a text-based, lightweight and easy-to-learn chatbot that frees your mind from having to remember all your important tasks in a day.
 Duke is able to save all your tasks on your local computer so that you can easily access and update it even when you are offline.
+It is also open source and easy to edit, thus you can add as much functionality to it as you desire.

 ![Duke](Ui.png)